Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Experimental results

-Experiments on free-boundary parametrization, which minimized only Localized Energy for Geometry (LEG), for surface point clouds, are presented.
-We examine two open surfaces, one with three peaks and another with five peaks, both containing $5809$ points, and $11366$ faces in the original triangular meshes.
-Additionally, a human face mesh with $24891$ points and $49272$ faces, as well as a car surface with $19320$ points and $38057$ faces, are included in the free-boundary parametrization experiments.
+Free-boundary parametrization for point cloud surfaces are done by minimization on only Localized Energy for Geometry (LEG).
+We examine two open surfaces, one with three peaks and another with five peaks, both containing $5809$ points.
+Additionally, a human face mesh with $24891$ points, as well as a car shell surface with $19320$ points, are included in these free-boundary parametrization experiments.

 The parametrization results are illustrated in Figure \ref{fig: freeBdy aio}.
 Figure \ref{fig: freeBdy aio} shows the outputs of the parametrization networks $f(\mathcal{X})$ and inverse $\lambda$ networks $\lambda_{inv} (\mathcal{X})$ at the last stage.
+Theorem \ref{thm: LDDE > angle distortion} provides a relationship between LEG and angle distortion on triangular meshes.
+In order to quantitatively analyze the geometric distortion, a mesh structure is given to the point cloud, and angle distortion is computed on it.
 The histograms, which indicate that the angle differences in the last stage are concentrated at 0, suggest the ability of angle preserving via minimization of LEG.
 Also, the line plots illustrate decreasing trends in mean absolute angle distortion with the progression of stages, demonstrating that the optimization scheme yields better parametrization results.
 The plots for $\lambda_{inv} (\mathcal{X})$ show that if the points are concentrated in certain regions, for example the peaks, nose, or the front part of the car shown in Figure \ref{fig: freeBdy aio}, the output values of $\lambda_{inv}$ nets are higher.
 This observation aligns with the intuition that $\lambda_{inv}$ measures the scaling of distance under the mapping $f$, and confirms the significance of $\lambda_{inv}$.